andresgbecerra/co-induction-anguar/Interview/JavaScript.md

      ```

 - **Non-primitive types**
-  - Primitive data types can store only a single value.
-  - To store multiple and complex values, non-primitive data types are used.
+  - Non-primitives can store multiple and complex values.
   - Object - Used to store collection of data. `Collection of data in key-value pairs`
   - Array - `Collection of data as an ordered list`
    > It is important to remember that any data type that is not a primitive data type, is of Object type in javascript